jwanga/node-static-http-server/README.md

 This server is HEAVILY based on work done by Ryan Florence(https://github.com/rpflorence) (https://gist.github.com/701407).
 I merged this code with suggestions on handling varied MIME typed found at Stackoverflow (http://stackoverflow.com/questions/7268033/basic-static-file-server-in-nodejs).

-To run the server simply place the server.js file in the root of your web application and issue the command
+To run the server simply place the server.js file in the root of your web application and issue the command:

 $ node server.js

 or

 $ node server.js 1234

 with "1234" being a custom port number"

 Your web application will be served at http://localhost:8888 by default or http://localhost:1234 with "1234" being the custom port you passed.